moralesl/cdk-pipeline-starter-kit/README.md

 Starter kit for CDK pipelines.

 ## Prerequisites
-To have AWS CodePipeline read from this GitHub repo, you also need to have a [GitHub personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) stored as a plaintext secret (not a JSON secret) in AWS Secrets Manager under the name `github-token`.
+To have AWS CodePipeline read from this GitHub repo, you need to have a [GitHub connection](https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html) set up.
+For more details on the underlying CDK code, see [GitHub, GitHub Enterprise, BitBucket using a connection](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines-readme.html#github-github-enterprise-bitbucket-using-a-connection).

+Add your details in the `infrastructure/config.ts` file.

 ## Project structure
 ```